algolia/algolia-cli-old/readme.md

 - `<sourceAlgoliaIndexName>` | Required
 - `<destinationAlgoliaAppId>` | Required
 - `<destinationAlgoliaApiKey>` | Required
+- `<destinationIndexName>` | Optional | If no destination index name is specified, script will default to creating a new index with the same name as the source index.
 - `<transformationFilepath>` | Optional | The path to any file that exports a function which (1) takes a single object as argument, then (2) returns a transformed object.

 ##### Notes: